A Am B Be Bl Br C Ci Co D Di E F Fi G Go H He Hi I J Jo K L Li M Mc Mi

 Craft service for the Feature Films For Families video "The ButterCream Gang" (1992).

 Carolyn Hart Bennett

 For 38 years Carolyn worked in the public schools of Idaho as an English teacher, drama teacher, and as a librarian.
-To her credit she has directed 45 plays and musicals in the schools and communities where she has taught and lived.
+She has directed 45 plays and musicals in the schools and communities where she has taught and lived.
 She founded the Ririe Community Summer Theater and directed seven 3-act comedies.
 She started and sponsored the Mad Cat Film Festival at Madison High School for 5 festivals.

 She has a great husband, three handsome sons with lovely wives, and ten darling grandchildren.
 She and her husband retired from education in 2006.
 They completed a two year mission to the Washington DC Temple in 2011.